 Another popular way of feeding frozen bloodworms is to thaw them out in a glass of tank water.
 You can then suck them up in a turkey baster and add them to your fish tank.
 The benefit of this method is that you can feed your fish directly and make sure each pet fish gets his or her fair share!

-Freeze-dried bloodworms are the most convenient but the least nutritious form of prepared bloodworms.
+Freeze-dried bloodworms are the most convenient form of prepared bloodworms (and as we saw the most nutritious from the analysis earlier.
 They are super easy to use because you don’t need to thaw them, and you can control the amount you provide much easier.